Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/03-cmgui/03-download/02-cmgui-3.0.0.md

 _template: software-project-download
 title: Cmgui 3.0.0
 intro: >
-  This is the download page for the pre-release of version 3.0.0 of Cmgui for Windows, Mac and Linux.
+  This is the download page for the release of version 3.0.0 of Cmgui for Windows, Mac and Linux.
 description:
 navtitle: Cmgui 3.0.0